sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 Then we need to decide what checks we need to execute in order to see if the person is the right fit for our requirements.
 How do we design a test plan for the interview?

-**NB**: Please not forget that this article is devoted only to interview design from the skills perspective.
+**NB**: This article is devoted only to interview design from the skills perspective.
 Make sure you understand the profile of the candidate you're looking for and that you understand your company culture and how to verify if the person is a good fit for the culture.
 For instance, in some companies all QA tasks are just Jira tickets with predefined sets of activities while in others the desired tasks and activities also imply a big deal of proactivity.

 ### 1. Let's say we are hiring a manual tester to the team where we already have one.

 As we already have one manual tester in the team, it means that this hiring is only viable when the constraint is the performance: when our manual tester can't cope with the load.

-**NB**: We assume here that there's no more optimal way to deal with the load on our tester
+We also assume that there's no more optimal way to deal with the load on our tester

 The job analysis reveals that our manual tester is most occupied with two kinds of activities: regular regression testing for the release every two weeks and testing new features.